Claire Dean

 The Different Classes of Train to Machu Picchu

-There are 2 train companies that operate the route from Cusco to Machu Picchu - PeruRail and IncaRail.
-Both companies offer several different levels of service from basic economy tickets to luxurious private cars offering meals and live music, meaning round-trip tickets can vary in price from about $125 per person to over $1,000 per person for the highest-end ticket on The luxury Hiram Bingham service.
+2 train companies operate the route from Cusco to Machu Picchu - PeruRail and IncaRail.
+Both companies offer several different levels of service.
+From basic economy tickets to luxurious private cars offering meals and live music.
+This means round-trip tickets can vary in price.
+From about $125 per person to over $1,000 per person.
+The latter is for the highest-end ticket on The luxury Hiram Bingham service.

 PERU RAIL